Unsolved Murder of 18 Year Old Tom Brown, Texas, 2016.

 I said this was a strange case and the strangest element was the local cops.
 The blood evidence that was found in the car was missed and that seems at least exceptionally incompetent.

-One of the deputies, Pyne Gregory, was later let go because the DA office no longer regarded his methods or evidence as credible.
-This guy had been involved with he case of Tom Brown from almost the start.
+One of the deputies, Pyne Gregory, was later let go because the DA’s office no longer regarded his methods or evidence as credible.
+This guy had been involved with the case of Tom Brown from the start.
 I have seen it reported that he even drove Tom’s brother around on the night he disappeared in a supposed search.
 He later found missing property of Tom’s while out looking for deer antlers in the early hours of the morning.
-There were general complaints of heavy handedness used by the department with suspects.
-Finally the sheriff was let go for irregularities in documentation.
+There were general complaints of heavy handedness used by the department when dealing with suspects.
+Finally, the sheriff was let go for irregularities in documentation.

 I have no idea to be honest.
 I don’t doubt that this great sounding lad met with a violent death.
 I do know that as of 2020 Klein Investigations was talking about applying to have a Grand Jury hearing.
 They seem to have identified a suspect.
 I do believe there is something rotten about the investigation initially and that makes me suspicious of the other agencies as well.
 I want to believe in law and order, I am a fan of policing.
 I was a cop myself.
 Something does not seem right here.